bchavz/GS_IPUMS/README.md

 ```
 nx.write_edgelist(graph, "edgeList.txt")
 ```
-The edge list text file will contain the parent - child relationship in the following format: (fam_2kids.txt is a sample output file)
+The edge list text file will contain the parent - child relationship in the following format:
 ```
 1 3 {}
 1 25 {}
 ```
+fam_2kids.txt is a sample edge list file

 ## General Info:
 This program uses NetworkX, a Python packages that helps create, manipulate and analyze complex graphs and networks.
 A recursive function is used to add generation to a family pedigree.